treder/MVPA-Light/README.md

 Alternatively, use [MATLAB's Path tool](https://uk.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) to manually add the `MVPA-Light` folder and its subfolders to your MATLAB path.
 The Git repository contains two branches: the `master` branch (recommended) is the stable branch that should always work. `devel` is the development branch that contains new features that are either under construction or not tested. `MVPA-Light` has been tested with Matlab `R2012a` and newer.
 There may be issues with earlier Matlab versions.

 ## Overview <a name="overview"></a>
-`MVPA-Light` provides functions for the binary classification of neuroimaging data.
+`MVPA-Light` provides functions for the classification of neuroimaging data.
 It is meant to address the basic issues in MVPA (such as classification across time and generalisation) in a fast and robust way while retaining a slim and readable codebase.
 For Fieldtrip users, the use of the toolbox will be familiar: The first argument to the main functions is a configuration struct `cfg` that contains all the parameters.
 However, the toolbox does *not* require or use Fieldtrip.

 Classifiers can be trained and tested by hand using the `train_*` and `test_*` functions.
 For data with a trial structure, such as ERP datasets, [`mv_classify_across_time`](mv_classify_across_time.m) can be used to obtain classification performance for each time point in a trial. [`mv_classify_timextime`](mv_classify_timextime.m) implements time generalisation, i.e., training on a specific time point, and testing the classifier on all other time points in a trial.
 Cross-validation, balancing unequal class proportions, and different performance metrics are automatically implemented in these functions.